-- 14. The practice of washing and rinsing restaurant floor mats, equipment, tables, etc., or discharge of any liquids, other than stormwater, onto the public right-or way, into the parking lot drain or stormdrains, is strictly prohibited.
-Discharge of liquids or wash water shall be limited to the sanitary sewer. - 15.
-The property shall demonstrate the provision of enclosed solid waste facilities prior to final City inspection and compliance shall be maintained with HBMC Section 8.12.220. - 16.
-A manager who is aware of the conditions of this Conditional Use Permit P.C.
-Resolution 19-XX and related Parking Plan conditions contained within P.C.
-Resolution 16-16 (as modified through Parking Plan Amendment 19-6 P.C.
-Resolution 19-XX) shall be on the premises during business hours.
-The Conditional Use Permit and Parking Plan shall be maintained on the premise in a location where employees can easily read the conditions. - 17.
-The hotel with on-sale beer and wine service indoors only may be subject to a periodic review process established by the City to verify conformance with the Conditions of Approval. - 18.
-Exterior and interior water use shall comply with HBMC Chapter 8.56. - 19.
+- 19. The hotel with on-sale beer and wine service indoors only may be subject to a periodic review process established by the City to verify conformance with the Conditions of Approval. - 20.
+Exterior and interior water use shall comply with HBMC Chapter 8.56. - 21.
 The project and operations shall comply with all requirements of the City of Hermosa Beach Building Division, City of Hermosa Beach Public Works Department and Los Angeles County Fire Department, and the City of Hermosa Beach Municipal Code. - a.
-The applicant shall submit a plan prepared by a licensed architect, consistent with the Planning Commission approved floor plan, for occupant load calculation and approval prior to implementing alcohol service. - 20.
-Prior to implementing alcohol service, an 'Acceptance of Conditions' affidavit and recording fees shall be filed with the Planning Division of the Community Development Department stating that the applicant/property owner is aware of, and agrees to accept, all of the conditions of this permit of approval. - 21.
-The project shall maintain in conformance with all other applicable regulatory agency requirements and standards, including but not limited to: California Department of Alcoholic Beverage Control, Los Angeles County Health Department, California Disabled Access Standards (Government Code Title 24), and Los Angeles County National Pollutant Discharge Elimination System Permit (NPDES). - 22.
+The applicant shall submit a plan prepared by a licensed architect, consistent with the Planning Commission approved floor plan, for occupant load calculation and approval prior to implementing alcohol service. - 22.
+Prior to implementing alcohol service, an 'Acceptance of Conditions' affidavit and recording fees shall be filed with the Planning Division of the Community Development Department stating that the applicant/property owner is aware of, and agrees to accept, all of the conditions of this permit of approval. - 23.
+The project shall maintain in conformance with all other applicable regulatory agency requirements and standards, including but not limited to: California Department of Alcoholic Beverage Control, Los Angeles County Health Department, California Disabled Access Standards (Government Code Title 24), and Los Angeles County National Pollutant Discharge Elimination System Permit (NPDES). - 24.
 The subject property shall be developed, maintained and operated in full compliance with the conditions of this permit and Parking Plan P.C.
 Resolution 16-16 (as modified through Parking Plan Amendment 19-6 P.C.
-Resolution 19-XX) and any law, statute, ordinance or other regulation hereafter adopted that is applicable to any development or activity on the subject property.
-Failure of the permittee to cease any development or activity not in full compliance shall be a violation of these conditions.

-- 23. The Planning Commission may review this Conditional Use Permit and may amend the subject conditions or impose any new conditions if deemed necessary to mitigate detrimental effects on the neighborhood or to the public safety and welfare resulting from the subject use pursuant to the procedures for modification/revocation in the HBMC. - 24.
+Resolution 20-XX) and any law, statute, ordinance or other regulation hereafter adopted that is applicable to any development or activity on the subject property.
+Failure of the permittee to cease any development or activity not in full compliance shall be a violation of these conditions. - 25.
+The Planning Commission may review this Conditional Use Permit and may amend the subject conditions or impose any new conditions if deemed necessary to mitigate detrimental effects on the neighborhood or to the public safety and welfare resulting from the subject use pursuant to the procedures for modification/revocation in the HBMC. - 26.
 Approval of this permit shall expire twenty-four (24) months from the date of approval by the Planning Commission, unless significant construction or improvements or the use authorized hereby has commenced.
 One or more extensions of time may be requested.
 No extension shall be considered unless requested, in writing to the Community Development Director including the reason therefore, at least 60 days prior to the expiration date.
 No additional notice of expiration will be provided.

-Section 8.
+Section 11.
 This permit shall not be effective for any purposes until the permittee and the owners of the property involved have filed at the office of the Planning Division of the Community Development Department their affidavits stating that they are aware of, and agree to accept, all of the conditions of this permit.